Waning Crescent on

 Moon before ascending node

-8 days after descending node on 3 February 2026 at 19:18 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following 5 days, until the lunar orbit crosses from South to North in ascending node on 18 February 2026 at 06:19 in ♓ Pisces.
+8 days after descending node on 3 February 2026 at 19:18 in ♍ Virgo the Moon is positioned south of the ecliptic over the following 5 days until the lunar crosses the ecliptic again from South to North in ascending node on 18 February 2026 at 06:19 in ♓ Pisces.

 Moon at southern standstill

 At 12:56 the Moon is meeting its standstill point to reach South declination of ∠-28.406°.
-Over the next 13 days the lunar orbit is going to extend northward to face maximum declination of ∠28.428° at the point of next standstill in ♊ Gemini on 25 February 2026 at 23:23.
+Over the upcoming 13 days the lunar orbit is going to tilt northward to face maximum declination of ∠28.428° at the point of next northern standstill in ♊ Gemini on 25 February 2026 at 23:23.

 Syzygy in 5 days